Time Crystal in the Nonlinear Phonon Mode of the Trapped Ions: Conclusion

 \section{Conclusion}

 In summary, we have constructed a continuous-time crystal in a linear ion trap by employing two ions.
-Compared to the existing methods for implementing discrete-time crystals in ion traps, our scheme offers enhanced stability for the time crystal behavior.
-Based on the practical parameters and detailed numerical simulations, we have verified the experimental feasibility of this scheme and observed the time-dependent evolution results for the system's phonon number, purity, and $Q$-function under ideal conditions, confirming the existence of the time crystal.
-Furthermore, through the use of different thermal states as initial conditions, we demonstrate that our continuous-time crystal model exhibits remarkable robustness against thermal effects, and also show that the oscillatory behaviour of population evolution in a specific Fock can be used as a simplified experimental method to witness the time crystal of phonon.
+Compared to the existing methods for implementing discrete-time crystals in ion traps, our scheme offers the enhanced stability for the time crystal behaviour.
+Based on the practical parameters and detailed numerical simulations, we have verified the experimental feasibility of this scheme and observed the time-dependent evolution results for the system's phonon number, purity, and $Q$-function under the accessible experimental conditions and parameters, confirming the existence of the time crystal.
+Furthermore, we demonstrate that our continuous-time crystal model exhibits remarkable robustness against the initial thermal states, thermalization and control errors of lasers.
 Our findings provide a feasible approach for constructing time crystals and offer valuable insights for research in many-body physics and non-equilibrium thermodynamics.